sbotejaru/IEPP/README.md

 After the profile has been selected, its data will be loaded and the browser will be displayed.

+The web page is displayed using the Chromium framework.

 <img src="https://i.imgur.com/bh7OWq6.gif" width="800" alt="">

 **Details**